Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

     - Navigation presents return to suite and LOG OUT links when signed in which is the expected behaviour.
     - If the author of the folio is looking at this page, the link within the no projects attached message re-directs the user to the edit projects page within the suite app which is expected.
     - If the person logged in is not the author of the folio but is authenticated with a different account, the link within the no projects attached message re-directs the user to the select folio screen and informs them via a message that they cannot interact with folios that are not their own.
+    - If the user logged in is not the author of the folio and clicks either one of the add links that appear when a link has not been provided for a project, it directs them to the select folio page and informs them that they cannot interact with folios that are not their own.

 - Not authenticated
     - Navigation presents log in and REGISTER links when not signed in which is expected.
     - If an un-registered user clicks the link within the "no projects" message, they are re-directed to the log-in screen.

+- Projects is displayed as the active tab within the showcase view as intended.
 - If there are no projects attached, a message is presented to the user encouraging them to attach projects to the folio currently being viewed.
+- Displayed data for projects are clamped for visual concistency on page.
+- Icon button in project card header opens the project to view it in more detail via a model.
+This is where users can read more about a project meaning the clamp functionality is disabled, which works as intended.
+- Provided links have been given for the projects, they direct the user to the intended destination within a new tab as expected and visually indicated.
+- Provided the user follows the guidelines in uploading images that have an aspect ratio of 16:9, they load and are presented exactly as intended.
+- Projects are presented in two columns on desktops and one for mobile as intended.

 ##### Skills Page